 - Using social media contests as an entry requirement for winning the NFT ensures high participation rates, and makes the whole experience both fun and memorable, while driving virality for the brand

-3 Best Practices for Incorporating NFT Art Into Your Loyalty Program
+3 Best Practices for an NFT Loyalty Program

 If you’re planning to introduce NFTs into your loyalty program (or launch a rewards program that includes NFT art from the get-go), consider the following best practices: